 Ask for the Closed System option

-To request that the Closed System option be enabled for your instance, contact your Looker Account Manager or open a support request in Looker's Help Center by clicking Contact Us.
+To request that the Closed System option be enabled for your instance, contact a Google Cloud sales specialist or open a support request.

 Plan out your structure